base-link/base/book/prompts.md

-# ChatGPT Prompts in NoteTree
+# ChatGPT Prompts in TermTree

 Here is some code for a programming language we are calling "TreeCode"